guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/kafka-connect/01-logging/README.md

-# Splunk Universal Forwarder sidecar container to monitor events logging of Kafka Connect in a Kubernetes statefulSet
+# Splunk Universal Forwarder sidecar container for Kafka Connect events logging in a Kubernetes Deployment

 --------------------------------------------------------------------------------